realm/realm-dotnet/examples/QuickJournalSync/README.md

     }
     ```

-### Connection state changes
+## Connection state changes

-In order to react to connection state changes for the synchronisation you need to subscribe to `realm.SyncSession.PropertyChanges` and look out for the `Session.ConnectionState` property, like in the following example:
+In order to react to connection state changes for the synchronization you need to subscribe to `realm.SyncSession.PropertyChanges` and look out for the `Session.ConnectionState` property, like in the following example:

 ```csharp
 public static Realm GetRealm()